Utah vs. BYU Football

 Freedom of Speech

-The late-night talk show hosts may not be the best examples for non-zero sum game interaction.
-I can see the argument going both ways where they are focused on a non-zero sum game or they are not.
-Ask any one of them, and I am sure that they are thinking to oppose Trump and his hectic administration, a zero sum game mentality.
-Occasionally though, I do think that something remarkable does appear.
+The late-night talk show hosts may not be the best examples for non-zero-sum game interaction.
+I can see the argument going both ways where they are focused on a non-zero-sum game or they are not.
+Ask any one of them, and I am sure that they are thinking to oppose Trump and his hectic administration with a zero-sum game mentality.
+Occasionally though, I do think that something remarkable appears.

 Jimmy Kimmel had a few things to say about the Republican party referencing the Charlie Kirk murder.
 Jimmy Kimmel pinned the Republican party as desperate to say the murderer wasn’t a Republican.
-This is obviously not part of a non-zero sum game ideology.
+This is obviously not part of a non-zero-sum game ideology.
 Then ABC suspended his show.
-Still not so clear of a non-zero sum game ideology.
+Still not so clear of a non-zero-sum game ideology.
 So where is the thing that I wanted to point out?
 I really liked what Kimmel said in the opening portion of his returning monologue.
-I’m just going to have to list what I liked.
+I’m just going to list what I liked.

-1. Several of Jimmy’s opponents came out in support of Jimmy’s right to free speech.
-Jimmy recognized their effort for speaking out against cancelling the show.
+- Several of Jimmy’s opponents came out in support of Jimmy’s right to free speech.
+Jimmy recognized their effort for speaking out against canceling the show.
 Jimmy wins for returning, and Jimmy’s opponents win for retaining their own right to free speech.

-2. Jimmy expressed remorse for how his previous joke landed, and he reiterated his compassion sincerely for the murder of Kirk.
+- Jimmy expressed remorse for how his previous joke landed, and he sincerely reiterated his sympathy for the murder of Charlie Kirk.
 Jimmy recognized where he may have faltered.

-3. Jimmy identifies the class of people that are really dangerous for modern society.
-Essentialy, that class of people are the ones that would follow a zero-sum game mentality of getting another side to lose.
+- Jimmy identifies the class of people that are really dangerous for modern society.
+Essentially, that class of people are the ones that would follow a zero-sum game mentality of getting another side to lose.

 Building Bridges